torvalds/linux/Documentation/networking/ip-sysctl.rst

 	This value results in initial window of 65535.

 	max: maximal size of receive buffer allowed for automatically selected receiver buffers for TCP socket.
-This value does not override net.core.rmem_max.
 	Calling setsockopt() with SO_RCVBUF disables
 	automatic tuning of that socket's receive buffer size, in which case this value is ignored.
 	Default: between 131072 and 32MB, depending on RAM size.